ClementPerroud/Gym-Trading-Env/docs/source/basic_usage.rst

 This environment supports more complex positions (actually any float from -inf to +inf) such as:

 * ``-1`` : Bet 100% of the portfolio value on the decline of BTC (=SHORT).
-To perform this action, the environment borrows 100% of the portfolio valuation as stock Y to an imaginary person, and immediately sells it.
-When the agent closes this position, the environment buys the owed amount of stock Y and repays the imaginary person with it.
-If the price has fallen during the operation, we buy cheaper than we sold what we need to repay : the difference is our gain.
-The imaginary person is paid a small rent (parameter : borrow_interest_rate).
+To perform this action, the environment borrows 100% of the portfolio valuation as BTC to an imaginary person, and immediately sells it to get USD.
+When the agent wants to close this position, the environment buys the owed amount of BTC and repays the imaginary person with it.
+If the price has fallen during the operation, we buy cheaper than we initially sold : the difference is our gain.
+During the loan, the imaginary person is paid a small rent (parameter : ``borrow_interest_rate`` of the environment).
-* ``+2`` : Bet 100% of the portfolio value of the rise of asset Y. We use the same mechanism explained above, but we borrow currency and buy stock Y.
+* ``+2`` : Bet 100% of the portfolio value of the rise of BTC.
+We use the same mechanism explained above, but we borrow USD and buy BTC with it.

 .. note::

   Can we use ``-10`` ?
   We can BUT ...
-We need to borrow 1000% of the portfolio valuation as asset Y. You need to understand that such a "leverage" is very risky.
-Indeed, if the stock price rise by 10%, you need to repay the original 1000% of your portfolio valuation at 1100% (1000%*1.10) of your current portfolio valuation.
+We need to borrow 1000% of the portfolio valuation as BTC.
+You need to understand that such a "leverage" is very risky.
+Indeed, if the BTC price rise by 10%, you need to repay the original 1000% of your portfolio valuation at 1100% (1000%*1.10) of your current portfolio valuation.
 Well, 100% (1100% - 1000%) of your portfolio is used to repay your debt.
 GAME OVER, you have 0$ left.
 The leverage is very useful but also risky, as it increases your gains AND your losses.
 Always keep in mind that you can lose everything.

 Market data